Skip to content

 • Is the ±5 °C precision real across 12 hours?

 Yes, with two conditions: the kamado must be sheltered from direct wind (windbreak or corner) and the vents must be properly sealed — a small leak throws off the algorithm.
-In our tests the Kontrol Fan holds 110 °C ±3 °C across a 14-hour smoke.
+Per Kamado Joe's specs and community reports, the Kontrol Fan keeps the advertised ±5 °C across 12+ hour smokes.
 That is the difference between sleeping through the night and checking the grill at 4 AM with a torch.

 • Is it worth it vs a Classic III + external BBQ Guru controller?